moomerman/odin-sokol-hot-reload-template/README.md

 > [!NOTE]
 > `-update-sokol` automatically does `-compile-sokol`.
 > You can also add `-update-sokol` or `-compile-sokol` when building the game.
 For example you can do `build.py -hot-reload -update-sokol` to update Sokol before compiling the hot reload executable.

+## Common issues

+### The build script crashes due to missing libraries

+- Make sure you're using a terminal that has access to a C compiler.
+- Re-run `build.py -compile-sokol`.
+If you want web (WASM) support, then make sure to have `emcc` in the PATH or use `-emsdk-path path/to/emscripten` to point out your emscripten installation.

+### I'm on an old mac with no metal support

+- Add `-gl` when running `build.py` to force OpenGL
+- Remove the `set -e` lines from `source/sokol/build_clibs_macos.sh` and `source/sokol/build_clibs_macos_dylib.sh` and re-run `build.py -compile-sokol`.
+This will make those scripts not crash when it fails to compile some metal-related Sokol libraries.